bcgov/bcdg/docs/accessibility-resources.md

 # Accessibility Resources

-Ensuring accessibility is an ongoing process integral to software design and development.
-The B.C.
-Government is committed to achieving WCAG 2.2 AA compliance for both internal and external web content.
+Designing for accessibility is an ongoing process integral to software design and development.
+The B.C. government aims to achieve WCAG 2.2 AA compliance for both internal and external websites and web content.

-Below are resources to support and enhance your accessibility initiatives, including privacy information where available.
-Please exercise caution to safeguard personally identifiable information (PII) when utilizing web tools.
+We recommend the following resources to support and enhance your accessibility initiatives, including privacy information where available.
+When using web tools, remember to exercise caution to safeguard personally identifiable information (PII).

 ## Learn about accessibility
 - [A11y Project checklist](http://www.a11yproject.com/checklist)